Lydia Walker

 - South Asia and Southern Africa

 Lydia Walker is a historian of 20th century global decolonization.
 She has broad interests in the international history of South Asia, Southern Africa, military intervention, and insurgent resistance.
-She is Assistant Professor and Seth Andre Myers Chair in Global Military History at The Ohio State University, where she is also a Provost's Early Career Scholar, as well as a faculty Research Associate at the Mershon Center for International Security Studies, where she is Director of the Non-State Archive.
+She is Assistant Professor and the Seth Andre Myers Chair in Global Military History at The Ohio State University, where she is also a Provost's Early Career Scholar, as well as a faculty Research Associate at the Mershon Center for International Security Studies, where she is Director of the Non-State Archive.